Eli Ankou: Cleveland Browns

 Ankou was signed by the Cleveland Browns off the Jaguars' practice squad on October 22, 2019.
 Ankou appeared in 9 games with 2 starts, tallying 7 tackles (one for loss).
 He was waived by the Browns on September 6, 2020.

 Indianapolis Colts

 On September 7, 2020, Ankou was claimed off waivers by the Indianapolis Colts.
 He was declared inactive during the first 5 weeks of the season.
 He was waived on October 17.

 Houston Texans (second stint)

-On October 19, 2020, Ankou was claimed off waivers by the Houston Texans and placed on the exempt/commissioner permission list.
+On October 19, 2020, Ankou was claimed off waivers by the Texans and placed on the exempt/commissioner permission list.
 On October 26, he was activated from the exempt/commissioner permission list.

 Dallas Cowboys

-On November 2, 2020, Ankou was traded to the Dallas Cowboys in exchange for a 7th round draft pick in the 2022 NFL Draft.
+On November 2, 2020, Ankou was traded to the Dallas Cowboys in exchange for a 7th round draft pick (#245-Andrew Stueber) in the 2022 NFL draft.
 He was acquired to provide depth after the release of defensive tackle Dontari Poe and to help improve a defensive line that was struggling to stop the run.
 He appeared in 7 games as a backup, tallying 5 tackles and one quarterback pressure.
 He wasn't re-signed after the season.